JuSellier/Svelte-Icon-Explorer/README.md

 ## Issues & Potential Limitations

-- BUILD TIMES ARE SLOW AF 💩 (due to grouped icon imports, there's probably better ways to handle that...)
+- BUILD TIMES ARE SLOW... 💩 (due to grouped icon imports, there's probably better ways to handle that...)
 - Performance & Optimization for rendering many icons (maybe use intersection observer || button to "load more icons"...)
-- Game Icons: GiJetPack is causing parsing errors
+- Game Icons: GiJetPack is causing parsing errors / WiSmoke (build error with Vercel deployment) for Weather Icons
 - Many icons lead to an error: `Error: <path> attribute d: Expected moveto path command ('M' or 'm'), "undefined".`